 The Village legally adopts annual budgets for the General Fund, Special Tax Allocation Fund, Motor Fuel Tax Fund, Sewer Fund and Refuse Fund.
-A budget was not legally adopted for the Impact Fees Fund.
+A budget was not legally adopted for the Business District Tax Allocation Fund or the Impact Fees Fund.
 Expenditures for capital project funds are controlled on a project basis.